Identifying and preventing FMLA abuse

 Get a second opinion when needed

 Employers are allowed to request a second opinion if they have reason to doubt the validity of the first certification.
-Employers must foot the bill for this and are able to select a neutral local healthcare provider and have them meet with the employee and complete a new FMLA certification.
+Employers must pay for this.
+They can select a neutral local healthcare provider and have them meet with the employee to complete a new FMLA certification.
 If the second opinion aligns with the initial certification provided, the employer will need to approve the leave request.
 However, if the two opinions conflict, a third opinion may be pursued to provide a final determination.

 Keep detailed documentation

 Employers should keep clear records of all absences, requests, and communications related to employees’ FMLA leave.
-It’s important to keep a paper trail for compliance purposes and to document or uncover suspected FMLA abuse.
+Keeping a paper trail for compliance purposes and documenting or uncovering suspected FMLA abuse is essential.

 This documentation can be used to look for patterns in the employee’s use of FMLA that might indicate suspected abuse.
 If an employee has been approved intermittent FMLA leave and consistently calls out on Mondays, Fridays, the day after holidays, or in a manner that would extend their scheduled vacation, that can be a red flag.

 Remember, not all patterns spell out abuse.
 They may be emerging due to some part of the employee’s weekly routine.
-There may be a specific day of the week at work that is more strenuous, stressful, or labor-intensive which could lead to flair-ups that require the employee to call out the following day.
+A specific day of the week at work may be more strenuous, stressful, or labor-intensive, leading to flair-ups that require the employee to call out the following day.
 An employee may have dialysis on Thursday after work and frequently feel too ill to come to work the next day.
-Since that day happens to be Friday, it may look like they are just trying to extend their weekend, when they technically are using FMLA leave for its intended purpose.
+Since that day happens to be Friday, it may look like they are just trying to extend their weekend when they technically are using FMLA leave for its intended purpose.

 Conduct thorough investigations

-In addition to requesting updated certifications and watching for patterns, there are a few other ways that employers can investigate FMLA abuse.
+Employers can investigate FMLA abuse in a few other ways, in addition to requesting updated certifications and watching for patterns.
 Many employers utilize social media to aid in FMLA investigations.
-Some people have a tendency to overshare on social media, and that can include sharing information that may point to FMLA fraud.
+Some people tend to overshare on social media, including sharing information that may point to FMLA fraud.

-For example, employers may see that an employee called out under FMLA leave but was actually catching a flight and getting a headstart on their upcoming scheduled vacation to stack time off.
-There may also be patterns of employees posting photos from concerts or nightclubs the evening before they call out citing FMLA leave.
-Employers can even engage private investigators to investigate employees suspected of FMLA abuse.
+For example, employers may see that an employee called out under FMLA leave.
+The employee was actually catching a flight and getting a head start on their upcoming scheduled vacation.
+They stacked time off.
+There may be patterns of employees posting photos from concerts or nightclubs.
+They posted these photos the evening before they called out citing FMLA leave.
+Employers can engage private investigators to investigate employees suspected of FMLA abuse.

 Still, be cautious when bringing a case of FMLA abuse against an employee.
-An employee recovering from foot surgery very well might be able to do that from a scheduled family vacation at the beach.
+An employee recovering from foot surgery might be able to do that during a scheduled family vacation at the beach.
 Rock climbing?
 Not so much.